First things first! You want to find out what you can do with RISER and how to do it?

 6. Tracking and Roadbook

 You will find your personal Roadbook in the main menu bar on the bottom of your smartphone’s screen.
 It is the place on RISER where you can organize, save and manage all your trips.
 Saved trips will automatically appear here.
-At the top of your screen you will also find the option to switch between saved “Trips” and “Segments” (so create a segment, let the app show you how – just press the button).
+At the top of your screen you will also find the option to switch between saved “Trips”, “Planned” and “Sections”.

 How to track your trip:

-With RISER you can record your trips by pushing the red button on the home screen.
-RISER will go in auto-pause when you stop (see the alert with the countdown in the upper part of your screen) and will re-start once you move at a certain speed.
+With RISER, you can record your trips by tapping the red button on the home screen.
+RISER will go into auto-pause when you stop (look for the alert with the countdown in the upper part of your screen) and will re-start once you move at a certain speed.
 Use the menu button at the bottom to open the tracking menu and start a PackRide, Live Tracking, Navigation, or to take a photo.
 You can also use it to pause, resume, or stop your trip.

-Every recorded and saved trip can be shared with others either in a message or on the Social Media.
-Just activate the “secret link” in the details of your trip to get the shareable link.
+Every recorded and saved trip can be shared with others either in a message or on social media.
+Just tap on “Share trip” and choose the channel.

 If you want to add someone to your saved trip, use the plus/minus button to change these details.